OhadNir/CPU_Pipline_Emulator/README.md

 Control - Track forwarding,

 PipeReg - IF/ID, ID/EX, EX/MEM, MEM/WB.
-Booleans for input and output being open, list for regs.
+Booleans for input and output being open, variables for RD, RS, RT.

 Global dictionary for register data.
 All registers are available